novasamatech/nova-spektr/README.md

 Production configuration uses:
 1. [`chains.json`](/src/renderer/services/network/common/chains/chains.json) file for chains configuration
 2. debug tools are disabled by default
-3. error are handled in a smooth way in order not to interrupt the user
+3. errors are handled in a smooth way in order not to interrupt the user

 Use the following instructions in order to start application in the `production` environment with hot-reload: